 Ford Fusion Hybrid Review

-The 2013 Ford Fusion Hybrid ranks 1 out of 20 Affordable Midsize Cars.
-This ranking is based on our analysis of 47 published reviews and test drives of the Ford Fusion Hybrid, and our analysis of reliability and safety data.
+The 2015 Ford Fusion Hybrid ranks 7 out of 18 Affordable Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Ford Fusion Hybrid, as well as reliability and safety data.

-- "Considering its impressive economy, beautiful exterior, sweet and easygoing personality, and reasonable $27,995 starting price, the 2013 Fusion hybrid is likely to be popular.
-However, it looks pretty much like any other Fusion from the outside, so if you're looking for a hybrid that shouts its environmental virtue to the world, get a Prius." -- Car and Driver
+- "… it looks pretty much like any other Fusion from the outside, so if you're looking for a hybrid that shouts its environmental virtue to the world, get a Prius." -- Car and Driver (2013)

 Other Cars to Consider